Coffee production in Brazil: Historiography

 The first coffee economy in Brazil grew near São Paulo in the Santos coffee zone.
 North of São Paulo was the Paraíba Valley, this region was home to Oeste Paulista, a once hegemon of Brazilian coffee.
 This region and its economy only grew because of slave labor.
 While later on the industry largely invited immigrant populations to work in coffee.
 The coffee industry was already booming when slavery was abolished in 1888.
 This led the way for second slavery to exist, promoted by the Brazilian government and international European pressures to further expand the coffee economy.
-The politics and economics behind second slavery, have most certainly affected the coffee production in Brazil.
+The politics and economics behind second slavery, have most certainly affected coffee production in Brazil.
 Historian Dale Tomich describes "The concept of the second slavery radically reinterprets the relation of slavery and capitalism by calling attention to the emergence of extensive new zones of slave commodity production in the US South, Cuba, and Brazil as part of nineteenth-century industrialization and world-economic expansion."
 Using this perspective on second slavery, it explains the coffee industry in Brazil today when tracing its origins in the 19th century.
 The abolition of slavery didn't necessarily change labor practices but nudged a change in labor history.
 This wave of second slavery, as the name suggests, may have abolished legal slavery, but it did not abolish harsh labor practices, nor did it abolish racism.
 The social history of Brazil was still a segregated society.

 One of the most significant ways that second slavery in Brazil has impacted its social history, is the fact that it is connected to capitalism.
 The former slaves of São Paulo, were still the backbone of the coffee industry, catapulting Brazil to an elevated status of an industrializing nation.
-Even before the emancipation of slaves, in several engravings and images from the early 19th century portrays dark-skinned slaves working on coffee fields.
+Even before the emancipation of slaves, several engravings and images from the early 19th century portray dark-skinned slaves working in coffee fields.
 As author Erik Mathisen argues, second slavery is connected to capitalism, much like slavery itself.
 And just like the U.S, by the 1880s in Brazil slavery limped on its traditional sense, but rich plantation owners disregarded the change in social status from slave to former slave, and retained its labor practices.
 Mathisen goes on to say: "Not only did Cuban sugar, Brazilian coffee, and American cotton become cash crops in high demand, but their production drew inspiration from new, brutal labor techniques, buoyed by new ideas about the scientific management of agriculture and labor…"